kbooten/kbooten.github.io/readme.md

 An exercise in minimalism.
-I'm just using pandoc locally to convert `.md` to `.html` files.
-A bash script automatically converts local `.md` files, injects links to the stylesheet, converts `map.md` (a navigation bar) to html, and adds this html to the top of each page.
+A bash script automatically converts .md files to .html files with pandoc, injects links to the stylesheet, converts `map.md` (a navigation bar) to html, and adds this html to the top of each page.

 Favicon made with imagemagick's `plasma:` command.